-- commitment procedure.
-The practical declination of the "timely manner" principle is therefore an announcement period for the co-investment offer not shorter than six months prior to the official start of deployment of the project. - (108) The period limit of "at least six months" refers only to the case in which the SMP operator is not a wholesale only operator.
-In the case of an SMP wholesale only operator, this period could be shorter, absent the advantage of the vertically integrated SMP operator to start retail offers immediately after the deployment, in advance of competitors (all co-investors will be in the same position regarding the launch of retail offers). - (109) It is important to clarify how to assess whether the co-investment offer is made public "in a timely manner", also considering that this offer will be presented in the context of the complex commitment procedure according to Article 79. - (110) It is clear from the text that the relevant period of at least six months starts from the date of the publication of the co-investment offer and ends when the deployment of the new network starts. - (111) BEREC's interpretation regarding the requirement for publication of the co-investment offer is that it mainly aims to ensure transparency.
-Therefore, for such publication to satisfy the requirements of Article 76 (1) (c), it should not be necessary for the offer to be already binding towards stakeholders. - (112) The SMP operator may offer commitments under Article 79 in relation to a specific co-investment offer in order to obtain the deregulation of the new network.
+- (116) It is clear from the text that the relevant period of at least six months starts from the date of the publication of the co-investment offer and ends when the deployment of the new network starts. - (117) BEREC's interpretation regarding the requirement for publication of the co-investment offer is that it mainly aims to ensure transparency.
+Therefore, for such publication to satisfy the requirements of Article 76 (1) (c), it should not be necessary for the offer to be already binding towards stakeholders. - (118) The SMP operator may offer commitments under Article 79 of the EECC in relation to a specific co-investment offer in order to obtain the deregulation of the new network.
 The publication of the co-investment offer can be done at a different time from the offer for commitments to the NRA (before/during/after the commitment procedure).
-When the SMP operator decides to publish the co-investment offer before the commitment procedure ends, the operator may clearly state that the offer is considered valid only in case the NRA will issue a deregulatory decision. - (113) Regarding the six-month period, BEREC identifies two possible scenarios depending on when the co-investment offer is published: - 1.
-Publication of co-investment offer after the commitment's procedure ends - In this scenario, the SMP operator decides first to offer commitments on co-investment before the publication of the offer.
-Consequently, the NRA taking into account the results of the market test can make them binding and declare to not impose any remedy in relation to the new network (declaring that the deregulation will apply from the moment when at least one company entered into the co-investment agreement).
+When the SMP operator decides to publish the co-investment offer before the commitment procedure ends, the operator may clearly state that the offer is considered valid only in case the NRA will issue a deregulatory decision. - (119) Regarding the six months period, BEREC identifies three possible scenarios depending on when the co-investment offer is published: - 1.
+Publication of co-investment offer after the commitment's procedure ends.

+In this scenario, the SMP operator decides first to offer commitments on co-investment before the publication of the offer.
+Consequently, the NRA - taking into account the results of the market test - can make them binding and declare to not impose any remedy in relation to the new network (declaring that the deregulation will apply from the moment when at least one company entered into the co-investment agreement).
 Then, the SMP operator publishes the co-investment offer and after (at least) six months the deployment of the network starts.
-The commitments need to be sufficiently clear and precise so that NRAs can verify the compliance with Article 76 and Annex IV, and stakeholders are able to participate at market test with their comments. - 2.
-Publication of co-investment offer before or during the commitment's procedure In case the SMP operator publishes the offer of co-investment before or during the commitment procedure and then the offer significantly changes during this procedure, the NRA will assess case by case the need to set a reasonable additional notice period, taking into account that the "modified project" is not completely new but only changed in order to meet the requirements of Article 76.
-Moreover, in order to guarantee the highest level of transparency to stakeholders,
+The commitments need to be sufficiently clear and precise so that NRAs can verify the compliance with Article 76 and Annex IV, and stakeholders are able to participate at market test with their comments.

+2. Publication of co-investment offer before or during the commitment's procedure and relevant changes at the end of the procedure.